pgRouting/workshop/docs/chapters/chapter-8.rst

 .. rubric:: Problem

-* Calculate the number of vertices in a graph
+* Calculate the number of vertices in a graph.

 Depending on the graph calculate the number of vertices of: